mhelmih/Tubes2_13520014/README.md

 ## Usage
 ### How to Compile
-- Clone this repository
+1. Clone this repository
-- Open the folder with Microsoft Visual Studio
+2. Open the folder with Microsoft Visual Studio
-- Change the project configuration from 'Debug|AnyCPU' to 'Release|AnyCPU'
+3. Change the project configuration from 'Debug|AnyCPU' to 'Release|AnyCPU'
-- Release 'WindowsFormApp1.csproj' by clicking the start button
+4. Release 'WindowsFormApp1.csproj' by clicking the start button

 ### How to Run
-- Clone this repository
+1. Clone this repository
-- Open the folder locally
+2. Open the folder locally
-- Change directory to bin folder by writing `cd bin`
+3. Change directory to bin folder
-- Run 'CrawlingBack2U.exe'
+4. Run 'CrawlingBack2U.exe'

 ### How to Use
-- Select a starting directory/root folder by clicking the "Choose folder..." button
+1. Select a starting directory/root folder by clicking the "Choose folder..." button
-- Input the name of the file to be searched
+2. Input the name of the file to be searched
-- Select BFS/DFS method before pressing the search button.
-If any of these three things are not done, nothing will happen
+3. Select BFS/DFS method before pressing the search button
-- Check the Find All Occurence checkbox if you want to search all files
+4. Check the Find All Occurence checkbox if you want to search all files
-- Click the search button
+5. Click the search button
-- Once the search is completed, a folder tree will appear in the white box to the right and a hyperlink below it showing the full path of the file search results
+6. Once the search is completed, a folder tree will appear with hyperlink(s) below it showing the full path of the file search results

 ## Project Status
 This project is _complete_